 Caroline Freudenthal is an Abstract Artist, Writer/Storyteller & a Swedish/global PR, Communication & Fundraising Manager.

-An autodidact artist, Caroline paints abstract art in acrylic, tempera and mixed media on canvas and paper.
+An autodidact artist, Caroline paints abstract art mainly in acrylic and ink, often working with mixed media on canvas and paper.
 Works include large paintings over 2 metres.

 Born in 1962 in England to Swedish parents, Caroline holds dual Swedish and British nationality.
 A multicultural childhood spent in England, Mexico and Sweden has inspired and influenced her distinct artistic expression.
 Sources of inspiration include CG Jung’s reflections on Alchemy and Psychology, Egyptology, Norse Mythology, travel, art, design, film, fashion, music and literature.
 She often has the title of a painting in mind before starting on a new piece.

 In October 2012, Caroline was presented as a new talent to the American art public at the Bego Ezair Gallery on Madison Avenue in New York, with a collection of paintings titled “Reinvention.”
-Several of the pieces featured in the exhibition are now on long-running display in the Save the Children UN Office at the UN Plaza.
+Several of the pieces featured in the exhibition are now on long-running display in the Save the Children UN Office at the UN Plaza in New York.

 Her artwork has been highlighted as design features in various interior decoration projects and on Swedish television.